ceylon/ceylon-examples-javafx/README.md

     java -jar example.javafx.xxxx-1.0.0.jar

 Alternatively, select the example's module descriptor in IntelliJ, and 'Run ... with fat-jar'.
+Or, select the example's `run()` method in Eclipse and
+'Run As > Ceylon Java Application Packaged As Fat Jar'.